-Our passion is to coach mentally or physically impaired student using video tutorials in centres, homes or by using remote desktop software.
+Our passion is to coach mentally or physically impaired students using video tutorials in centres, homes or remote desktop software.

-We believe that everyone has a purpose in the community including people with mental or physical impairments.
+We believe everyone has a purpose in the community, including people with mental or physical impairments.
 Our mission is to motivate these students.
-We coach them using video tutorials helping them to access the many online learning resources available to support their learning.
+We coach them using video tutorials, helping them to access the many online learning resources available to support their learning.

-There are many mentally and physically impaired that take pain-relieving drugs most causing side effects to the memory and sluggish thinking.
-This is where video tutorials make it easy to learn anything from anywhere if the student is still having trouble we will find a suitable coach to help them through the course.
+Many mentally and physically impaired people take pain-relieving drugs, most causing memory and sluggish thinking side effects.
+This is where video tutorials make it easy to learn anything from anywhere.
+If the student still has trouble, we will find a suitable coach to help them through the course.

 Learning video tutorials can be hard to grasp in the beginning.
 There are so many online open-source resources available on the internet.
 By simply asking Google the right question, one may get the answer.
 Our resources page list many open-source and subscription-based learning websites available online where students can take courses in anything from programming to how to study the Bible using e-Sword or photography and much more.

-We point the student in the right direction as to what resource would be suitable for them e.g. open source or subscription base video tutorials.
+We point the student in the right direction regarding what resource would suit them, e.g. open source or subscription base video tutorials.
 The important thing is that the resource is accessible to the mentally and physically impaired.
-The student may be in bed for long periods or simply unable to leave their home.
-We buddy the appropriate coach with the student to learn, regardless of whether they use Windows or Apple.
+The student may be in bed for long periods or unable to leave home.
+We buddy the appropriate coach with the student to learn, regardless of their operating system.